|Layouts being built||Back to layouts menu.|

 Lockwood Street: 'N' (2mm/ft - 9mm gauge)

-Owner: Hull MRS, Size: 12ft by 4ft, Inspired by the former Hull & Barnsley Railway terminus at Cannon Street in Hull the layout represents an urban secondary terminus.
+Owner: Hull MRS, Size: 12ft by 4ft.
+Inspired by the former Hull & Barnsley Railway terminus at Cannon Street in Hull the layout represents an urban secondary terminus.
 It is set in the mid 1950s - 1960s.
-Availability: 2017.
+Availability: Late 2018.

 Market Lindum: '00' (4mm/ft - 16.5mm gauge)

 Owner: Andrew Hartshorne, Size: 24ft by 8ft.
 Market Lindum is a passing loop on the Midland Railway's fictitious Horncastle to Boston line, situated where the Lincolnshire Wolds become the Fens.
 It is the junction for a minor branch to Skegness, and also has private sidings for the nearby RAF base and a large market garden.
 Set in the hot summer of 1959, expect to see various elderly MR, GC and GN locos, together with a few new diesels.
 (A renovation of a former HMRS club layout.)
-Availability: due to debut at the Hull Show 2017.
+Availability: unknown.

 Watch this Space:

 A new 009 layout is under construction at the clubrooms.
 While initially based on the RVR format it is intended the the new layout will be flexible enough to be able to be used in different eras using a wide variety of stock.
-Its provisional name is 'Stamely' but!
+Its provisional name is 'Stamley' but!
+Availability: TBA.